DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p>Dozens of people, their bodies gaunt and their faces drawn, move slowly about the camp.
 Their eyes are sunken and hollow, their clothes hanging loose on their thin frames.
 A few of them huddle about the campfires, bodies hunched against the chill air and hands outstretched for the meager warmth.</p>
 </div>

-## I3a.
+## H3a.
 Inside the Camp
 If the players enter the camp, they are soon warily greeted by Emeric, a melancholy older man with graying hair, and Magda, a grief-stricken young woman with deep circles under their eyes.
 (While the camp doesn’t have any official leadership, Emeric and Magda were part of the initial wave of refugees from Barovia, and have pioneered the effort to welcome and organize the newcomers following Strahd’s siege.)

 Emeric and Magda are cautious of outsiders, but curious to know why the players have come to their camp.
 (Magda is briefly hopeful that the players are servants of Baron Vallakovich and that they have come to invite the refugees into Vallaki—a hope that Emeric, pointing to the players’ strange appearances, soon disabuses her of.)

-Emeric and Magda can share the following general information about the camp:
+Emeric and Magda can share the following general information about the camp (modified as necessary depending on current events):

 * The first Barovian refugees arrived at Vallaki's gates three months ago, but were barred from entering.
 When they attempted to breach the gates by force, the guards summoned a man they called Izek, who bore a twisted devil's arm and conjured fire to drive the refugees back.
 * Since then, the refugees have set up camp outside the town's walls, clustering together for protection and warmth.
 They've managed to secure some minor necessities, such as the tents, by bribing the guards at the gates, but have been unable to persuade the guards to allow them entry or to even invite the town's Baron to discuss their plight.
 * Swarms of bats and packs of wolves have plagued the camp each night since they've arrived.
 Thankfully, no one has died yet, but several refugees have been wounded.
 * Due to losses they suffered on the road and the threat of the Devil in Castle Ravenloft, the refugees are unwilling to risk the journey back home, instead hoping to wait until the Baron sees reason and allows them to enter the walls.
 * Roughly one-quarter of the refugees have become addicted to "dream pastries," a foodstuff sold by the peddler Morgantha.
 These refugees seek an escape from the misery and despair of their situation.
 Those who eat a dream pastry fall into a trance as described in <span class="citation">Dream Pastries (p.
 125)</span>.
+(Emeric and Magda can add that Morgantha hasn't been to the camp in a few days.)

 If the players mention Ismark or Ireena, Emeric and Magda can tell them that many are cold toward Ireena, and all are unwilling to accept her offers of help.
 Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to protect them from Strahd's awakening and invasion.
 Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
 None have any wish to deal with her further.

 If the players ask about the **night hag**, Emeric and Magda exchange glances and inform them that their description matches that of a recurring nightmare that Franz, another refugee, has been suffering for the past two nights.

 Emeric and Magda are glad to take the players to see him, but warn them that Franz, a widower, has recently lost his children as well and is likely still grieving or disturbed.
 Magda further adds that Franz has suffered from a strange wasting disease ever since the nightmares first began, and offers her hope that the players may be able to treat him.
-## I3b.
+## H3b.
 Franz’s Tent
 Emeric and Magda lead the players to a small, lonely tent set up at the end of the camp’s muddy avenue.
 When the players enter, read:

 <div class="description">